-Connect the power pack to a wall outlet, the other end of the power pack plugs into the jack located on the top panel of the VIA Bravo, next to the coaxial connector.
-You may optionally use batteries to power the VIA Bravo.
+Connect the power pack to a wall outlet, the other end of the power pack plugs into the jack located on the top panel of the VIA Bravo MRI - to the right of the coax connector.

 Momentarily press the ON key.
 You should see the AEA marquee screen for a few seconds, and then a graph will appear.
 The factory default sets the left plot (thin line) to total Z (total impedance) and the right plot (hashed line) shows the impedance phase angle.